-Betting on horses is a difficult territory to break into for budding amateurs.
+Betting on horses online is a difficult territory to break into for budding amateurs.

-Renown in the UK and Ireland, Steeple chase racing is also known as jump racing because of the hurdles the horses need to leap over to complete the challenge.
+Renowned in the UK and Ireland, Steeplechase racing is also known as jump racing because of the hurdles the horses need to leap over to complete the challenge.

 It requires a great deal of expertise and is highly impressive to watch.